arxanchain/wallet-sdk-py/README.md

 }
 ```

-If you want to switch to synchronous invoking mode, set 'Bc-Invoke-Mode' header
+If you want to switch to synchronous invoking mode, set the 'Bc-Invoke-Mode' header
-to 'sync' value.
+to 'sync'.
 In synchronous mode, it will not return until the blockchain
 transaction is confirmed.

 ```python